bitst0rm-pub/Formatter/README.md

         "jsbeautifier": ["js"]
     },

-    // This option enables auto-detect formatting for file with a single command.
+    // This option enables auto-detect formatting for file using a single command.
     // Configure it here and/or by using the dot files in your working folder.
     // If both methods are used, the config from the dot files will override this embedded one.
     // More about this feature, see README.md > Auto-detect Formatting